Trooper charged with manslaughter in 2022 fatal shooting of motorist in downtown Buffalo

 People are also reading…

+Prosecutors from State Attorney General Letitia James' Office, which handles investigations of deaths caused by police officers, asked the judge to set $250,000 bail because of the nature of the charges and the specific accusations.

+"In forming this indictment, the grand jury specifically considered the legal charge of justification and rejected that Trooper Nigro was acting reasonably in accordance with his duties and that he was reasonable in using force against Mr. Huber," Assistant Attorney General James Mara said.

-Defense attorney Andrew Quinn called the shooting a "clear case of justification" and asked that the judge release Nigro on own recognizance, to which Boller agreed.
+Defense attorney Andrew C. Quinn called it "a clear-cut case of justification," and described the characterization that the grand jury "rejected justification" as "inaccurate."

+"He was attempting to apprehend him when Mr. Huber punched the accelerator of the car, threw my client 35 feet," Quinn said.
+"He firmly believed he was about to die and he fired.
+That is justification."

+Boller released Nigro on his own recognizance – as requested by the defense – because of his lack of a criminal record, his contacts with the community and because he has retained counsel, which the judge said he believes often have more control over their clients than attorneys who are assigned to a defendant by the court.

-The tan-colored sedan was moving at more than 100 mph, state police said then.
+The tan-colored sedan was going more than 100 mph, state police said then.
 Troopers chased the vehicle and exited the Thruway at Exit 53.
 The sedan reportedly struck a state police vehicle there, before heading north on Interstate 190 toward downtown.

 When Huber exited the highway, the state police called off the chase, according to a statement from the AG's office Monday about the shooting.